grafana/loki/docs/sources/operations/storage/retention.md

 - `=~`: Select labels that regex-match the provided string.
 - `!~`: Select labels that do not regex-match the provided string.

-The example configurations will, set these rules:
+The example configurations will set these rules:

 - All tenants except `29` and `30` in the `dev` namespace will have a retention period of `24h` hours.
 - All tenants except `29` and `30` that are not in the `dev` namespace will have the retention period of `744h`.